 Profile for Alexis Grosofsky was last updated on Jun 17, 2019.

 John is a Visiting Instructor of Psychology who has taught Intro Psych (Fall 2017 and Spring 2019), and is teaching Social Psychology (Fall 2019).
 He has been an Adjunct Instructor for Upper Iowa University-Blackhawk Center for 16 years teaching advanced psychology courses and supervising Senior Projects.
 He retired from Rock County at the end of 2016 after serving as the Director for the Developmental Disabilities Department for the past 6 years.

 Profile for John Hanewall was last updated on Jul 1, 2019.

 B.A.
 Whittier College, M.A.
 California State University—Fresno, Ph.D.
 University of California—Santa Cruz

-Professor White joined the faculty in 1984.
-He teaches courses in social psychology, forensic psychology, cross-cultural psychology, and the history of psychology.
+Professor White joined the faculty in 1984, and retired in 2019.
+He taught courses in social psychology, forensic psychology, cross-cultural psychology, and the history of psychology.
 He was a Fulbright Scholar in 1997-98 and a visiting professor in 2015 at the Institute of Psychology at Tartu University in Estonia.
-He has directed study abroad programs in Australia, Estonia, and Morocco and writes about culture and cognition for Psychology Today’s on-line magazine.
+He has directed study abroad programs in Australia, Estonia, and Morocco and writes about culture and cognition for Psychology Today's on-line magazine.
 Professor White conducts research and publishes on the psychology of eyewitness testimony, interrogations and confessions, the death penalty, standards of punctuality in different cultures, and study abroad programs.
 He has consulted on 250 criminal cases and testified as an expert witness on 40 occasions.